Mile High Comics: Edgar Church Collection

-In 1977, Mile High Comics consisted of three locations.
+Mail order business

-In 1979 Rozanski purchased Richard Alf Comics' mail order division, with which he gained systems and methods for greatly expanding his mail order sales.
+In 1979 Rozanski purchased Richard Alf Comics' mail-order division, with which he gained systems and methods for greatly expanding his mail order sales.

 In 1980, Rozanski purchased a double-page ad in mainstream Marvel comics, listing prices for back issues he had for sale.
 This ad, which was the first of its kind, was a departure from the general practice of the time because of its inclusion of prices, which Rozanski explains was a way to educate non-collectors as to the value of their collections.
 The ad affirmed that back issues were a valid commodity for the collector's market, and led not only to a boom for Mile High Comics, but to the entire back-issue market.
-Mile High Comics frequently placed ads in Marvel comics in the 1980s listing back issues of comic books that could be purchased through the mail.
-By 1987 the company was generating $3.5 million a year in sales.
+Mile High Comics frequently placed ads in Marvel and DC comics in the 1980s, listing back issues of comic books that could be purchased through the mail.

+Expansion

+In 1986, Mile High moved its headquarters and warehouse to a 22,000-square-foot building at 2151 West 56th Avenue in Denver.

+By 1987 Rozanski had five retail locations in the Denver area: